Legal Effects of Coronavirus (COVID-19) Outbreak

 Ensuring occupational health and safety is one of the most significant obligations of employers.
 Therefore, in the face of events that threaten occupational health and safety, termination of activity is possible depending on the extent of the emergency and/or threat.
 When the termination of activity is over, the substitution of the off days with the “compensatory work” regulated in the Turkish Labor Law numbered 4857 may be applied.

 11- Can employers force their employees to take collective leave?

 Pursuant to Article 10 of the Paid Annual Leave Regulation entitled “collective leave”, the employer or representative of the employer may impose collective leave covering all or part of the employees in the period from the beginning of April until the end of October.
 It is also stated in the same Article that the periods of collective leave can also include the employees who are not yet entitled to any paid annual leave.
 In light of this provision, within the time-frame mentioned above, it is possible for employers to impose a collective leave on their employees.
 Collective leaves can later be deducted from the paid annual leave.

-It is not possible for employers to force their employees to take unpaid leave without their consents.
-This is because, unpaid leave can only be taken, if there is a mutual agreement between the employee and his/her employer.
+It is not possible for employers to force their employees to take unpaid leave without their consent.
+This is because unpaid leave can only be taken, if there is a mutual agreement between the employee and his/her employer.
 However, an employer may unilaterally decide for his/her employees to take paid leave based on his/her managerial authority to decide on the time of paid leave.